lsst-sqre/safir/docs/user-guide/uws/define-models.rst

 It also uses a different parameter for the dataset IDs (``ids`` instead of ``dataset_ids``), which is a trivial example of the sort of divergence one might see between input models and backend worker models.
 ``CutoutXmlParameters`` is defined in :ref:`uws-xml-model`.

+The ``from_string`` class method of ``CircleStencil`` is not used here directly.
+This will be used when parsing query or form inputs into a Pydantic model.
+See :doc:`define-inputs` for more details.

-The input models are also responsible for input parsing and validation (note the ``from_job_parameters`` and ``from_string`` methods) and converting to the worker model.
+The input models are also responsible for input parsing and validation, and converting to the worker and XML models.
 The worker model should be in a separate file and kept as simple as possible, since it has to be imported by the backend worker, which may not have the dependencies installed to be able to import other frontend code.

-The XML model must use simple key/value pairs of strings to satisfy the UWS XML API, so ``to_xml_model`` may need to do some conversion from the model back to a string representation of the parameters.
+The XML model must use simple key/value pairs of strings to satisfy the UWS XML API, so ``to_xml_model`` may need to do some conversion from the model to a string representation of the parameters.
+This string representation should match the input accepted by the dependencies defined in :doc:`define-inputs`.

 Update the application configuration
 ====================================